eZanmoto/dpnd/docs/style.md

 This project uses a maximum line length of 79 for Rust files.

-This rule is relaxed for strings in test files, which may go beyond 79 characters.

 ##### Rationale

 Rust code tends to be relatively terse due to its explicit nature which means